2017 Year in Review

 Lambertville Historical Society / James Wilson Marshall House Museum

-For 2016 the Lambertville Historical Society, a non-profit, had four officers and nine trustees for 13 total voting.
-An advisory board (non-voting) had 7 members.
-We have a full slate of trustees and officers for the 2017 Board for election at our next Annual Membership Meeting of Jan.
-15th, 2017.
-Paid memberships total approximately 201.
-Since many memberships are couples, and some are family memberships, the actual count of total members is about 300 people.
+For 2017 the Lambertville Historical Society, a non-profit, had four officers and ten trustees for 14 total voting.
+An Advisory Board (non-voting) had six members.
+We have a full slate of Trustees and Officers for the 2018 Board for election at our next Annual Membership Meeting on January 21, 2018.

 We continue to look at ADA accessibility issues regarding the Marshall House Museum.
 Our public lectures, receptions and events are currently held at accessible sites.
 We have made professional connections for signing interpretation as needed.
-Studies were initiated for a possible ramp to improve access to the First Floor.
+Studies continued for a possible ramp to improve access to the museum’s first floor.

 COMMUNITY PROGRAMS and SERVICES:

-Guided historical town tours were available 1st Sundays, June through October, and for Shadfest & Winterfest.
+Guided historical town tours were available first Sundays, April through November, and for Shadfest and Winterfest.
 Several additional custom town tours were given.
-Five tour leaders participated in the years’ tours.
-A Children’s Tour was conducted.
-For Shadfest, we operated a booth with historical information and games.
+Five tour leaders participated in the year’s tours.
+Special tours included a Halloween-themed town tour and a children’s tour.
+For Shadfest, we operated a booth with historical information and games and provided town tours.

-On March 12th, 2016, an auction and reception was held at the Rago Arts and Auction Center for the en plein air paintings done live during the 2015 House Tour by about 32 local artists.
+On February 11 a silent Plein Air Plus art auction and reception was held at the Rago Arts and Auction Center with paintings done live during the 2016 House Tour by 29 local artists.
 Proceeds after expenses benefit the Lambertville Historical Society.
-Approximately 285 people were in attendance.
+Approximately 250 people were in attendance.

-Our Summer Membership Social and members’ Historical Walking Tour was held in June with about 56 members and guests.
+Our late spring LHS Membership Social Hour/Members Walking Tour was held on June 4 with about 35 members attending.

-LHS sponsored a 5th Annual Holiday CD with many original songs from musicians of the community.
-Community CD-release parties were held at the Elks Lodge and The Birdhouse Center for the Arts.
+LHS sponsored a 6th Annual Holiday Music CD with many original songs from musicians of the community.
+CD-release parties were held at the Elks Lodge, the Birdhouse Center for the Arts and Havana’s Restaurant in New Hope.
 Sales were excellent with proceeds to LHS.

-Our 34th Annual Historic Lambertville House Tour on October 16, 2016, included 8 historic homes, the Marshall House Museum, the First Presbyterian Church and the Masonic Building, plus the City Hall mansion and an arts center in a historic barn.
-Ticket sales were strong at 705 paid.
+Our 35th Annual Historic Lambertville House Tour on October 15 included seven historic homes, the Marshall House Museum, the Centenary United Methodist Church and the Lambertville Free Public Library.
+Ticket sales were strong at 600 paid.
 Approximately 140 volunteers and homeowners were involved and also toured.
 An informative program book with researched house histories was prepared.
 This event was a financial success with much local news coverage and great participation by local businesses as sponsors and purchasers of tour book ads.
-30 regional artists were present at the house sites and painted en plein air.
-These paintings will be sold with the proceeds to benefit the Lambertville Historical Society at a show and reception on February 11th, 2017, at the Rago Art & Auction Center.
+The library site also included a new and popular exhibit of historic local images, prepared by local artist Scott MacNeill.

-LHS initiated a friendly, web-posted competition for best photos of local scenes to draw interest to historical sites.
+LHS continued a friendly, web-posted competition for best photos of local scenes to draw interest to historical sites.
 The series honors John A. Anderson (1829-1917), Lambertville businessman and skilled, early photographer.

 Approximately 60 private requests were made for historical information or images.
 Topics included:

-– multiple inquiries were answered concerning the history and family of James Marshall.
+– multiple inquiries for information on the history and family of James Marshall.

--copies of historical photos were selected and contributed to the new Lambertville/River Towns Chamber of Commerce office.
+– historic images of Lambertville were supplied to help decorate the Delaware River Towns Chamber of Commerce office.

-We continue to be active on Facebook, Instagram and Twitter and our website features an interactive map, an active calendar and historical and membership information.
+We continue to be active on Facebook and Twitter and our website features an interactive map, an active calendar and historical and membership information.